Serpens66/Anno-1800-Mods/README.md

 How to Download
 -
 Click on the green "Code" button on the top right and hit "download zip" to download the complete collection.
+Of course you can delete the mods you don't want after download (I know no way to only download a single folder from github).

 Usage
 -